Assassination of Ali: Punishment of Ibn Muljim

+The arrest of Ibn Muljam following the assassination of Ali, illustrated by Vinzenz Katzler, 1872.

 Before his death, Ali had requested that Ibn Muljim should be executed in retaliation (qisas) if he did not survive, and his wish was fulfilled by his eldest son Hasan.
 Other accounts claim Ali instead left this decision to Hasan with the recommendation of pardon, asked his men not to tightly bind Ibn Muljim, and forbade his tribesmen from shedding a fellow Muslim’s blood beyond meticulous application of lex talionis, adding Ibn Muljim was to receive good food, a soft bed, and protection from public humiliation.
 Ibn Muljim is often counted among their ranks, and is highly praised in Kharijite literature for assassinating Ali.

 Role of Ibn Qays

 Often connected to the assassination is al-Ash'ath ibn Qays, the influential chief of the Kinda tribe in Kufa.
 As a strong advocate for peace with the Syrians, his loyalty to Ali is doubted in most accounts.
-Mua'wiya indeed wrote to the Kufan elite after Nahrawan, offering them status and wealth in return for sabotage, whereas Ali refused to grant them any financial favors as a matter of principle.
+Mu'awiya indeed wrote to the Kufan elite after Nahrawan, offering them status and wealth in return for sabotage, whereas Ali refused to grant them any financial favors as a matter of principle.
 Various sources accuse Ibn Qays of threatening Ali with death, being aware of the assassination plot, or hosting and counselling Ibn Muljim in Kufa before the assassination.
 An exception is one of the accounts given by the Sunni historian al-Mubarrad, in which Ibn Qays warns the caliph about the assassination.
 Hujr ibn Adi, an ardent supporter of Ali, is said to have accused Ibn Qays of complicity in the assassination, while the Abbasid caliph al-Mansur blamed the assassination of Ali on (some of) his companions, over a century later.